phalcon/documentation/docs/db-models-cache.md

 }
 ```

-Getting all the invoices will also loop through the resultset and get all related `Customer` records, storing them in the resultset using the `customer` property.
-Once the operation is completed, the whole resultset is stored in the cache.
+Getting all the invoices will also loop through the resultset and get all related `Customer` records, storing them in
+the resultset using the `customer` property.
+Once the operation is completed, the whole resultset is stored in the
+cache.
 Any subsequent call to `find` in `Invoices` will use the cached resultset without hitting the database.

-!!! warning "NOTE"
+!!! warning "WARNING"

     You need to ensure that you have a strategy to invalidate the cache when the underlying records in the database change so that you always get the correct data with your queries.